mechregard/light-wait/example/opensource.md

     pip install -i https://test.pypi.org/simple/ lightwait

 #### create github release
-To clarify the release process, I first created a release branch then created a github release, from that release branch.
+To clarify the release process, I first created a release branch then created a github release from that release branch.
 Details nicely stated here:

     https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository

 #### Do packaging and deployment for real
-Create https://pypi.org/ account and repeat what was done for the test:
+Create https://pypi.org/ account and run publish with no arguments to publish to the real pypi index:

-    twine check dist/*
-    twine upload dist/*
+     poetry publish

 #### Verify it all works!